jvllmr/csgo-inv-shuffle/README.md

 With this package you can easily shuffle between different weapon types (e.g. M4A4 and M4A1-S) and have less limits in cusomizing the shuffle experience than in the in-game settings.

-##Note:
+## Note:
 CS:GO never really queues your items in a random order.
-The items are arranged in one simple cycle.
+The items are arranged in one simple, predefined cycle.
+This package aims to creating shuffles to your liking with ease

 You can use the config file it creates and replace `<path_to_your_steam>/userdata/<your_steam_3id>/730/remote/cfg/csgo_saved_item_shuffles.txt` with it to apply your config.

+#### HINT:
-###HINT: CS:GO needs to be closed while replacing the file
+CS:GO needs to be closed while replacing the file